 - Whom the personal data is shared with, including data storage and SaaS providers.

 - Whether the personal data is transferred to locations outside the UK, and if so where.

 - Whether the personal data includes any ‘special category data’, and if so whether any additional safeguards have been put in place.

 - How long the personal data is kept.

-The next step is then to create the actual privacy notice by documenting the output of your information audit.
-The format and content of an organisation’s privacy notice will of course vary from organisation to organisation, but the following list will for many businesses be a useful set of section headings:
+The next step is then to create the privacy notice by documenting the output of your information audit.
+The format and content of an organisation’s privacy notice will of course vary from organisation to organisation, but for many businesses the following list should be a useful start: